Explore again, Sail well

 - In addition to a test, will I need to show proof of vaccination on embarkation day?

-Azamara will require all guests 12 and older and crew to be fully vaccinated no later than 14 days prior to departure.
-Starting March 1st, all guests must be fully vaccinated in order to sail with Azamara.
-Both doses will be required or approved single-dose vaccines.
-Vaccines must be accepted by the Food and Drug Administration (FDA) or European Medicines Agency and guests will be required to show verified documentation at check-in.
+All guests must be fully vaccinated and boosted in order to sail with Azamara.
+Both doses or approved single-dose vaccines will be required, along with a booster prior to departure.
+Please note, boosters are effective immediatley once administered.
+Vaccines must be approved by the Food and Drug Administration (FDA), European Medicines Agency, or the WHO, and guests will be required to show verified documentation at check-in.

 Verified documentation should be in the form of the original vaccination record document issued by either (1) the country’s health authority that administered the vaccination (e.g., U.S. CDC's Vaccination Record Card) or (2) the guest's medical provider that administered the vaccination.

 Here’s what we are doing to keep our guests and crew healthy and safe:

 For sailings starting on or after May 1, masks are recommended but are not required while indoors.
 Masks may be required in ports of call depending on local governments mandates.
 We will keep you informed during the voyage when masking is optional, and when masking is required.

 We will continue to update our mask policy as protocols evolve and change.